statelyai/xstate/docs/src/pages/guides/guards.md

 ```

 **Notes:**

-- The `cond` function should always be a pure function that only references the `extendedState` and `eventObject` arguments.
+- The `cond` function must always be a pure function that only references the `context` and `event` arguments.
 - ⚠️ **Warning**: do _not_ overuse guard conditions.
 If something can be represented discretely as two or more separate events instead of multiple `conds` on a single event, it is preferable to avoid `cond` and use multiple events instead.